The famous horse race isn't the only thing to do in Kentucky. Artist and designer Aimee Lynne gave us the Louisville-to-Lexington lowdown.

 WHERE TO STAY

-I love the 21C, a fine art hotel.
+I love the 21C, a fine art hotel in Louisville.
 They have a great collection and a great curator, so the rotating shows though small are internationally important.
 And they also have a great restaurant I love, Proof.
-The other charming hotels in Lexington are Seelbach Hilton and The Brown Hotel.
+The other charming hotels in Louisville are Seelbach Hilton and The Brown Hotel.

 WHERE TO EAT